 Well, you may ask if we do not want to pass link juice to a page, why would we want to link that page in the very first place.
 See, there are many cases that require a link without the need for link juice.

 To manage the link juice to transfer within your internal linking pages, learn how to use dofollow and nofollow link.

 Anchor text is the descriptive copy used in a hyperlink.

 There are several types of anchor text, namely brand name, naked URL, random text, and natural descriptive.

-During internal linking, use anchor texts or phrases that describes what the target link is all about.
-This will give users a better idea and understanding on what they are expecting after clicking the link.
+During internal linking, use anchor texts or phrases that describe what the target link is all about.
+This will give users a better idea and understanding of what they are expecting after clicking the link.
 Thereby, increasing the click-through-rate (CTR) of a particular link.

 If users experienced an unsatisfactory targeted page after clicking the anchor text, they might close it and that will increase the bounce rate of your site, which is a BAD thing for your SEO.

-Using benefit driven anchor text will boost the CTR of the link, yet bare in mind that, the targeted page has to be both relevant and valuable to the user.
+Using benefit-driven anchor text will boost the CTR of the link, yet bear in mind that, the targeted page has to be both relevant and valuable to the user.

-Internal linking is simple yet plays an important role in SEO.
+Internal linking basics are simple to comprehend and play an important role in SEO.
 Unlike backlinks, internal links are completely controlled by you.
 You have the ultimate power in deciding your internal linking strategy for the overall site.